ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 aforementioned piece operators without the limitations while allowing objects to be described in a more natural and composable way.
 The new operator semantics align naturally with the post-"locations on the stack" model.
-However, the resulting composites are just normal composites, completely indistinguishable from ones created by the preexisting operators.
+However, the resulting composite locations are just normal composite locations that are completely indistinguishable from ones created by the preexisting operators.

 In its basic form, the overlay operator produces a composite location by conceptually taking a base location and overlaying a new location